group of students that make up the CFT Cohort 2022

 Call us, email us, visit us or apply to the program.
 We’re here to answer your questions about how a CFT degree can grow your future.

 Have questions?
 Want to learn more? – Please join our program’s virtual information sessions.
-You can sign up for a Zoom info session starting October 1, 2023.
-Register for one of the available sessions by clicking on the links below.
+You can sign up for a Zoom info session starting October 1, 2024.
+Clicking on a link below will open a new window where you can fill out a registration form.

 To connect to the Couples and Family Therapy information session: